ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 	})
 ```

-Now that we've set up the new ginkgo test, you can run your new ginkgo test from the root of the Subnet-EVM directory with the command:
+Now that we've set up the new ginkgo test, we can run the ginkgo test that we want by using the `GINKGO_LABEL_FILTER`.
+This enviroment variable is passed as a flag to ginkgo in `./scripts/run_ginkgo.sh` and restricts what tests will run to only the tests with a matching label.

+To run ONLY the HelloWorld precompile test, run the command:

 ```bash
 cd $GOPATH/src/github.com/ava-labs/subnet-evm